-- Existing data on product properties in relation to fire, toxicity, environmental impact and durability were assessed. - (ii) The manufacturing process was examined including the methods adopted for quality control, and details were obtained of the quality and composition of the materials used.
+- Existing data on product properties in relation to fire, toxicity, environmental impact and durability were assessed. - (ii) The manufacturing process was examined including the methods adopted for quality control, and details were obtained of the quality and composition of the materials used. - (iii) In-house testing including flammability, smoulder resistance, and retention of additives were also assessed.

-(iii) In-house testing including flammability, smoulder resistance, and retention of additives were also assessed.
+Table 1: Estimated U-Values for Ecocel Insulation ($\lambda{90/90} = 0.034 \text{ W/mK}$)Installation Into Lofts

-Table 1: Estimated U-Values for Ecocel Insulation ( $\lambda{90/90}$ = 0.040 W/mK) Installation Into Lofts
+Installed Thickness (mm) Settled Thickness (mm) Settled Density (kg/m 3) Declared Installed U- value After Settlement (W/m 2 K)

-Installed Thickness (mm) Settled Thickness (mm) Settled Density (kg/m ) Declared Installed U- value After Settlement (W/m K)
+110 100 35 0.34

-110 100 35 0.40
+163 150 35 0.23

-163 150 35 0.26
+218 200 35 0.17

-218 200 35 0.20
+245 225 35 0.15

-245 225 35 0.17
+272 250 35 0.14

-272 250 35 0.16
+Note: U-values above are based on a roof construction of 10mm tiles on battens, sarking felt, loft space with 100 x

-Note: U-values above are based on a roof construction of 10mm tiles on battens, sarking felt, loft space with 100 x 38mm joists at 600mm centres with Ecocel Insulation between/over, and 10mm plasterboard.
+Note: U-values above are based on a roof construction of 10mm tiles on battens, sarking felt, loft space with 100 × 38mm joists at 600mm centres with Ecocel Insulation between/over, and 10mm plasterboard.

-Table 2: Estimated U-Values for Ecocel Insulation ( $\lambda{90/90} = 0.039 \text{ W/mK}$ )Installation Into Timber Frame Walls
+Table 2: Estimated U-Values for Ecocel Insulation (λ{90/90} = 0.032 W/mK)Installation Into Timber Frame Walls1

 Cavity width (mm)

 100 115 125 150 175 200 250 300

-U-Value (W/m K)
+U-Value (W/m 2 K)

-0.39 0.34 0.31 0.26 0.22 0.19 0.15 0.13
+0.32 0.28 0.26 0.21 0.18 0.16 0.13 0.11

-Timber frame construction details (outside to inside): 0.12 0.13 0.13 • 102.5mm outer brick leaf 50mm unventilated cavity • 13mm OSB sheeting 13mm OSB sheeting • Timber framing (15%)/Insulation (85%) Vapour control layer • 12.5mm plasterboard 3mm skim coat finish U-value calculations are dependent on the timber frame construction details.
+Timber frame construction details (outside to inside): 102.5mm outer brick leaf 50mm unventilated cavity 13mm OSB sheeting Timber framing (15%)/Insulation (85%) Vapour control layer 12.5mm plasterboard 3mm skim coat finish 1 U-value calculations are dependent on the timber frame construction details.
 Individual U-value calculations are required in all instances with details of calculations (including details of timber frame construction, cavity width filled and insulation product used) to be recorded on the site survey sheet.
-In addition, the above values represent the most optimistic values achievable for the wall constructions shown filled with the Ecocel Insulation.
-The thermal conductivity and consequent U-values quoted will be affected by adhesive use and the installed density of the
+In addition, the above values represent the most optimistic values achievable for the wall constructions shown filled with the Ecccel Insulation.
+The thermal conductivity and consequent U-values quoted will be affected by adhesive use and the installed density of the lations are ty width filled resent the thermal of the